cfiorentini/intuitRGC/README.md

 The directory
 [paper_examples](https://github.com/cfiorentini/intuitRGC/tree/main/paper_examples)
 contains the files encoding the sequents used in the examples discussed in the paper.
-To run them, you have to use the option `-c`.
+To run them, you have to use the option `-g`.